4d/docs/docs/WebServer/httpRequests.md

 ---
 id: httpRequests
-title: URLs for code execution
+title: Processing HTTP requests
 ---

+The 4D web server provides several features to handle HTTP requests:

+- special URLs (`/4DACTION` and `/4DCGI`) to call server-side code
+- `WEB GET VARIABLES` to get values from HTML objects sent to the server
+- other commands such as `WEB GET HTTP BODY`, `WEB GET HTTP HEADER`, or `WEB GET BODY PART` allow to customize the request processing, including cookies.

+## URLs for code execution

-The 4D Web Server offers special HTTP requests that allow you to implement various actions in your database.
+The 4D Web Server offers special HTTP requests that allow you to call directly some code in your application.
 Such HTTP requests can be used as URLs or HTML form actions.

 These requests are:

 - `/4DACTION`, to call an project method of your database,
 - `/4DCGI`, to call the `On Web Connection` database method from any HTML object.

-> In addition, the 4D Web Server accepts `4DSTATS`, `/4DHTMLSTATS`, `/4DCACHECLEAR` and `/4DWEBTEST` [administration URLs](webServerAdmin.md#administration-urls).

-##/4DACTION
+### /4DACTION

 **/4DACTION/***MethodName*<br>
 **/4DACTION/***MethodName/Param*